gitcnd/git-meta/README.md

 A git pre-commit hook is added, which creates the file ".git-meta" in your project and adds this to your commit.
 .git-meta contains all the real file metadata in your project (correct dates and times, ownerships, permissions, etc)

-A git post-merge hook is added, which restores all the correct information from the .git-meta file
+A git post-checkout hook is added, which restores all the correct information from the .git-meta file

 ## Mode 2 - Automatically set up a new full-featued non-cloud repo on your own machine/servers